Inherited Craziness

 Joseph R Trevail and Eliza Trevail on the Australia, Victoria, Inward Passenger List

-Then in the third quarter of 1890, Joseph Rundle Trevail married Eliza Thursby, in Lambeth.
+Then in Q3 of 1890, Joseph Rundle Trevail married Eliza Thursby.
 The marriage took place at the church of St Mary, Lambeth.
 Then, immediately, on 26 Sep 1890, Joseph R Trevail and Eliza Trevail embarked on the RMS Ormuz, bound for Victoria, Australia, where they arrived in Nov.

 Which would all be absolutely fine and dandy, except ...

-In 1891, Gertrude Trevail (46) wife, married, mender of fine lace, was alive and well, still living at the family home in Meadow Terrace, Lambeth, with daughters Annie G (16) and Kate O (10), as well as her mother, Eliza Shepperd (78).
+In 1891, Gertrude Trevail (46) wife, married, mender of fine lace, was alive and well, at the family home in Meadow Terrace, Lambeth, with daughters Annie G (16) & Kate O (10), and her mother, Eliza Shepperd (78).

 By 1901, Gertrude Trevail (55) Married [still], Honiton lace manufacturer, was living at 153, Kennington Road, Lambeth, with daughter Kate (20).